-Currently, there is no service provider or shelter that targets homeless individuals in Greenwood and service providers do not participate in the HMIS system.
+Currently, there is no service provider or general-purpose shelter that targets homeless individuals in Greenwood and service providers do not participate in the HMIS1 system, and client households need to be transported to nearby communities (notably the City of Indianapolis) for these services.
+There are several specialized shelters in the County, primarily for substance abuse treatment.
 Through the consultation process, the consultants learned there are a variety of social service providers within the community, but coordination among them is limited.
 Many of the providers will refer people who seek help to another provider who is better able to provide the needed service, but that is the extent of the partnerships.
-Greater coordination among providers is needed and could be offered through the City of Greenwood.
-This coordination could help the community understand the unmet needs in the community better and create stronger partnerships to acquire other funding resources to meet the unmet needs in the community.